timmybytes-contributing/100DaysOfCode/log.md

 ### Day 17: Monday July 13th, 2020

 **Today's Progress:** Not as much progress today, since it was the first day of vacation.
 Still added some things to the basic landing page.

 **Link(s) to work:** [Landing-Page](https://github.com/timmybytes/WebDevPractice/tree/master/Landing-Page)

+### Day 18: Tuesday July 14th, 2020

+**Today's Progress:** Reading [Refactoring UI](https://refactoringui.com/), which has been hugely helpful.
+I get so hung up on the design parts of development, and these guys offer a great set of boundaries to work within.
+Did some more JavaScript practice problems on Codecademy.

+**Link(s) to work:** No links; working on creating a repeatable system for continued use in projects.